JGCRI/gcam-doc/user-guide.md

 The actual queries are of the same format as described [above](#interactive-mode) and can be copied out of a query file or pasted from the Model Interface.

-Users can run this "batch query" file from an interactive Model Interface session by selecting `File -> Batch File` and selected the "batch query" file.
+Users can run this "batch query" file from an interactive Model Interface session by selecting `File -> Batch File` and selecting the "batch query" file they wish to run.
 Users are then asked where to save the results (.csv saves as CSV and .xls saves to excel) and which scenarios to run.

 Alternatively if users prefer to set up a workflow that does not require any manual user interaction they may prefer to set up a "batch command" file as well.
 An example of such a file can be found at `output/gcam_diagnostics/batch_queries/xmldb_batch.xml`: